davege1107/CardDAVUtilities/README.md

 Please note: Google CardDAV server is an "undocumented feature" and could stop working any time.

-There are C++ and C# versions of Googlee Contacts Backup.
+There are C++ and C# versions of Google Contacts Backup.
 Use them instead of Python version if you want .